-- plan to have surgery or dental procedures.
-You should stop taking Sutent at least 24 hours before planned surgery.
+- plan to have surgery or dental procedures, or have had recent surgery.
+You should stop taking Sutent at least 3 weeks before planned surgery.
 Your healthcare provider or dentist should talk to your doctor who prescribed Sutent before any surgical or dental procedure

 - have seizures

 - have or have had pain in the mouth, teeth or jaw, swelling or sores inside the mouth, numbness or a feeling of heaviness in the jaw, or loosening of a tooth

 - are pregnant or plan to become pregnant.
 Taking Sutent during pregnancy may cause the death of an unborn baby or birth defects.
 You should not become pregnant while you are taking Sutent.

 - are able to become pregnant.
 You should use effective birth control during your treatment and for 4 weeks after your last dose of Sutent.
 Talk to your doctor about birth control methods to prevent pregnancy while you are talking Sutent.

 - are breast-feeding or plan to breast-feed.
 Do not breastfeed during treatment with Sutent and for at least 4 weeks (1 month) after the last dose.
 It is not known if Sutent passes into your breast milk.

 For males, tell your doctor if you: